fixrb/defi/README.md

     $ bundle

+Or install it yourself as:

+    $ gem install defi

 ## Usage

-Let's challenge `6` to be multiplied by seven.
+Let's challenge `6` to be multiplied by seven:

 ```ruby
 Defi.send(:*, 7).to(6) # => 42
 ```

-Now let's challenge `"foo"` to respond to a boom method.
+Now, let's challenge `"foo"` to respond to a `boom` method:

 ```ruby
 Defi.send(:boom).to('foo') # NoMethodError: undefined method `boom' for "foo":String